hekte/ImageAI/README.md

 # ImageAI
 An image (and movie) processor created with the help of AI tools such as [ChatGPT](https://chat.openai.com/) and [CodeGeeX](https://codegeex.cn/en-US) developed in [Visual Studio Code](https://code.visualstudio.com/)

-## Background
+## Problem

 Generic cloud storage platforms such as [Google Drive](https://drive.google.com/) and [OneDrive](https://onedrive.live.com/) are great for storing and sharing files.
 However, they are not ideal for organizing photos.
-Image sharing platforms such as [SmugMug](https://www.smugmug.com/) and [Flickr](https://www.flickr.com/) are great for professional photographers.
+Image sharing platforms such as [SmugMug](https://www.smugmug.com/) and [Flickr](https://www.flickr.com/) cater more for professional photographers.
 However, they are expensive and not ideal for personal use.
+A user of Apple devices may find [iCloud](https://www.icloud.com/) convenient initially, however they will eventually run out of space as the top tier plan provides only 2TB.
+All of these platforms require users to compromise their privacy by sharing their photos with a third party.

 ## Solution